Possible and impossible conditionals for team logics

 In recent years, many variants of dependence logic with different closure properties have received increasing attention, particularly \emph{union closed} and \emph{convex} logics.
 None of the union closed languages in the literature has a conditional (applied to arbitrary formulas) in their syntax, and the intuitionistic implication $\to$ clearly does not preserve union closure.
-While some of the convex logics do have the intuitionistic implication $\to$ in their language (as $\to$ preserves convexity), the Deduction Theorem clearly fails in this context.
+While some of the convex logics do have $\to$ in their language (as $\to$ preserves convexity), the Deduction Theorem clearly fails in this context.

-In this paper, we raise the question whether a team logic with a certain closure property can have a conditional $>$ that is well-behaved in the sense that (1) $>$ preserves the closure property, (2) Modus Ponens and (3) Deduction Theorem hold for $>$ over the logic, namely, for any set $\{\varphi,\psi\}\cup \Gamma$ of formulas in the logic: \begin{description} \item[(Preservation)] If $\varphi$ and $\chi$ have the closure property, so does $\varphi>\psi$. \item[(Modus Ponens)] $\varphi,\varphi>\psi \models \psi$. \item[(Deduction Theorem)] If $\Gamma,\varphi\models \psi$, then $\Gamma \models \varphi > \psi$. \end{description} Modus Ponens and the Deduction Theorem are of clear importance to ensure that a logic admits good axiomatic systems, so much much so that e.g. the logicality of quantum logic was put in doubt by some philosophers (\cite{JauPir1970}) who noted its lack of a conditional satisfying these constraints.
-In team semantics, we find it natural to add the requirement of Preservation, since the loss of a closure property has heavy repercussions on the validity of inference rules.
-For concreteness, we will address our question in the context of propositional languages, but many of our insights apply as well to first-order or modal team logics.
+In this paper, we raise the question whether a team logic with a certain closure property can have a conditional $>$ that is well-behaved in the sense that (1) $>$ preserves the closure property, (2) Modus Ponens and (3) Deduction Theorem hold for $>$ over the logic; namely, for any set $\{\varphi,\psi\}\cup \Gamma$ of formulas in the logic, \corrf{the following hold:} \begin{description} \item[(Preservation)] If $\varphi$ and $\psi$ have the closure property, so does $\varphi>\psi$. \item[(Modus Ponens)] $\varphi,\varphi>\psi \models \psi$. \item[(Deduction Theorem)] If $\Gamma,\varphi\models \psi$, then $\Gamma \models \varphi > \psi$. \end{description} Modus Ponens and the Deduction Theorem are of clear importance to ensure that a logic admits good axiomatic systems, so much so that e.g. the logicality of quantum logic was \corrf{at times} put in doubt (\corrf{see e.g.} \cite{JauPir1970}) \corrf{by noting} its lack of a conditional satisfying these constraints.
+In team semantics, we find it natural to add the requirement of Preservation, since the loss of a closure property has heavy repercussions\commf{R1: explain which repercussions (with refs?)
+[I have added a footnote]} on the validity of inference rules.
+We here address our question in the context of propositional languages, but many of our insights apply as well to first-order or modal team logics.

-In Section \ref{sec: conditional for upwards closed logic}, we review the fact that the intuitionistic implication $\to$ satisfy the above three requirements for downward closed languages.
-We also illustrate that the dual of $\to$ behaves well in the dual languages, the upward closed languages, which have so far received very little attention in the literature.